-Lori Byron is the Office Manager for the Institutional Advancement Office at Ashland University.
+Lori Byron is the Business Manager for the Institutional Advancement Office at Ashland University.
 She received her Master’s in Nonprofit Management from Regent University and has worked in the nonprofit sector for more than 25 years, mainly in higher education.
 A resident since 2003, she loves the community of Ashland.
-Lori enjoys knitting, cooking, and especially bicycle riding or international travel with her husband John, a professor at Ashland Theological Seminary.
+Lori enjoys knitting, cooking, traveling, and especially bicycle riding with her husband John, a professor at Ashland Theological Seminary.

 Amy Daubenspeck graduated from Ashland University with a BA in English Literature and a minor in Philosophy.
 As Director of Operations for the Ashland Area Chamber of Commerce and Explore Ashland, she works to grow and sustain a healthy business community and promotes the Ashland Area as a convention and tourist destination to regional, state, national and international visitors.
 Since 2019 she also serves as Interim Director of the Ashland Area Chamber of Commerce.
 Amy has been both a member and officer in the Kiwanis Club, Ashland Public Library Board of Trustees, Mohican Wildlife Weekend Planning Committee, Lincoln Highway Heritage Corridor Board, and Ashland Main Street.
 A longtime resident of Ashland County, she lives with her husband Russell and their son James.

 Starr Dobush graduated from Kent State University with a master’s in Special Education, is licensed as an Intervention Specialist, and has held many positions in the field of special education.
 She currently works in Columbus in the OCALI Lifespan Transition Center, where she works to inspire change for people with disabilities.
-She moved to the Ashland area in 2016.
-She was a committee chair for the Savannah Bicentennial Celebration in 2018.
-She and her husband Jim and their dog Petty enjoy going for runs.
+She moved to the Ashland area in 2016 and was a committee chair for the Savannah Bicentennial Celebration in 2018.
+In her free time, she enjoys going for walks in local parks with her husband Jim, son Neven, and their dog Petty.
 One of Starr’s passions is for improving the environment.
 She is always seeking ways to REDUCE waste, REUSE products, and attempt to upcycle before RECYCLING or sending waste to landfills.

 Deleasa Randall-Griffiths is a founding member of the Ashland Chautauqua Committee.
 She wrote and directed three local history performances for Ashland Chautauqua and in 2015 was a featured scholar/performer as suffragist Carrie Chapman Catt.
 A Professor in the Department of Communication Studies and Director of the Online Communication Studies Program at Ashland University, she earned a Ph.D. in Speech Communication from Southern Illinois University at Carbondale.
 In 2012 the Ohio Communication Association honored Deleasa with an Innovative Teacher Award.
 She has a supportive husband Tom and a delightful daughter Faith.